-The lona firewall proxy service, if it is activated, default behavior is to proxify all POAs.
+The default behavior of the firewall proxy service, if it is activated, is to proxify all POAs.
 This can consume resources and degrade performance of a system if a large number of POAs are placed behind the firewall proxy service.
 In many instances only specific POAs will need to face outside the firewall.
 Using the InterdictionPoilcy you can control if a specific POA is proxified.